moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-03-26-visitor-external-grammar.md

 In this blog-post, we see some tricks to create a visitor for an alien AST.
 This visitor can allow, for example, to generate a Famix model from an external AST.

-In a previous blog-post, we saw how to create a parser from a tree-sitter grammar: [https://modularmoose.org/posts/2025-03-25-tree-sitter.md](https://modularmoose.org/posts/2025-03-25-tree-sitter.md).
+In a previous blog-post, we saw how to [create a parser from a tree-sitter grammar](/blog/2025-03-25-tree-sitter).
 This parser gives us an AST (Abstract Syntax Tree) which is a tree of nodes representing any given program that the parser can understand.
 But the structure is decided by the external tool and might not be what we want.
 For example it will not be a Famix model.